 The Animal Medical Center of Seattle’s veterinary surgical service covers soft tissue and orthopedic surgery.
-We utilize advanced, cutting-edge and minimally invasive options, with a wide array of procedures from laparoscopic surgery to regenerative medicine.
+We utilize advanced, cutting-edge, and minimally invasive options, with a wide array of procedures from oncologic to orthopedic surgery.
 Our surgeons are trained in advanced surgical techniques and can treat some of the most complicated surgical cases.

 Kelly Liwski, DVM (Practice Limited to Surgery)

 Dr. Liwski has worked as a surgeon in specialty hospitals in Southern California for the past 25 years.
 Her broad range of experience covers both soft tissue and orthopedic surgery.
 She has also received advanced training in laparoscopic surgery, regenerative medicine and TPLO surgery.

 Dr. Liwski recently moved to the Pacific Northwest, which has been a dream of hers for many years.
 When she’s not at work, she enjoys exploring the beautiful state of Washington, traveling the world with her husband, or trying to find ways to keep Mooney (her rambunctious rescue Sheepadoodle) from counter surfing or looking for foreign bodies to ingest.
 Dr. Liwski is also a big hockey fan and is anxiously awaiting the NHL coming to Seattle!